saguileran/arkanjo/parser/README.md

 The list of comparations of the output is sorted by similarity in decending order.

+### Find files that the similarity to a given file from the output of the all command:
 ```
-bash run.sh similar_from_all FILE_NAME OUTPUT_ALL
+sudo bash run.sh similar_from_all FILE_NAME OUTPUT_ALL
-find files that the similarity to a given file from the output of the all command
 ```

 To execute the similar_from_all, save the output of an all command on a temporary file and pass the name of the file to the command.